Is the Church Rich?

 A japanese company owns the rights to photos of the Sistine Chapel

-I (Hugh) was in Rome where I saw the restoration of the Sistine Chapel.
+I (David) was in Rome where I saw the restoration of the Sistine Chapel.
 I could not take photos in there because a Japanese company owned the copyright.
 The Vatican didn't have enough money in the budget to restore the Sistine Chapel so a Japanese company did it in exchange for the copyright privileges.

 Vatican annual budget less is than Archiocese of Chicago